Dpasayat/Hangman-Game/README.md

 # Hangman-Game
-A CLI version of Hangman Game written in Python
+A CLI version of Hangman Game written in Python.
+Run the HangmanGame.py file